Home Articles

 func layoutSubviews()

 Subclasses can override this method as needed to perform a more precise layout of their subviews.
-We should override this method only if auto-resizing or constraint-based behaviors of the subviews do not offer the behavior you want.
+We should override this method only if auto-resizing or constraint-based behaviors of the subviews do not offer the behaviour you want.

 To request a layout pass for a view, call setNeedsLayout or layoutIfNeeded (immediately).